 United Arab Emirates: Market Profile

-- In February 2016, the UAE announced to introduce a value added tax (VAT) of 5% in 2018, with exemptions covering 100 food items, healthcare and education.
+- In February 2016, the UAE announced to introduce a VAT of 5% in 2018, with exemptions covering 100 food items, healthcare and education.

 - The UAE is Hong Kong's largest export market in the Middle East.
-In the first eight months of 2016, Hong Kong's total exports to the UAE grew by 13.9% YOY to US$ 4,475 million.
+In the first seven months of 2017, Hong Kong's total exports to the UAE dropped by 8.8% YOY to US$ 3,633 million.

 Current Economic Situation

-The UAE’s services, industry and agriculture sectors account for, respectively, 50%, 49% and 1% of the combined GDP of the seven emirates.
+The UAE’s services, industry and agriculture sectors account for, respectively, 55%, 44% and 1% of the combined GDP of the seven emirates.
 Among the seven, Abu Dhabi and Dubai take up the lion’s share of the country’s GDP.
-Abu Dhabi, accounting for about 60% of the UAE’s GDP, owns around 10% of the world’s oil reserves and about 90% of the country’s oil reserves, focuses on energy-based industries.
+Abu Dhabi, accounting for about 60% of the UAE’s GDP, owns around 10% of the world’s oil reserves and about 90% of the country’s oil reserves, is focused on energy-based industries.
 Meanwhile, Dubai, the second largest economy in the UAE, is known for its commercial and financial services, tourism, logistics and trading.

-To achieve fiscal consolidation amid declining government revenues, the UAE government has introduced a number of measures to reduce government spending through energy subsidy reforms.
-In January 2015, Abu Dhabi took steps to reduce subsidies by introducing new water and electricity tariff systems based on usage.
+To achieve fiscal consolidation amid declining government revenues, the UAE government has introduced a number of measures to reduce government spending through subsidy reforms.
+In January 2015, Abu Dhabi took steps to reduce subsidies by introducing usage-based water and electricity tariff systems.
 In August 2015, the UAE government removed fuel subsidies in petroleum, making it the first oil producer in the Middle East to deregulate energy prices.
-Total subsidies cost the country US$17 billion (12% of total government spending) in 2014.
 Subsidy reforms are expected to help ease pressures on the budget to allow savings to be directed towards financing transport and other infrastructure projects.

 With an aim to reduce the contribution from the oil-related sectors, the UAE strives to diversify its economy by developing tourism, retail, trade and real estate industries.
 The UAE is adhering to its long-term strategy to diversify its national economy, from slightly less than 70% of the country’s GDP currently, to as high as 80% in 2021.
 In November 2015, the UAE announced a Dh300 billion (US$81.7 billion) plan to foster a knowledge economy and innovation, which will include initiatives with major investments in education, health, energy, transport, space and water.
 The plan also includes tripling the labour force in the “knowledge economy” by 2021.

 The logistics industry has become increasingly important to the country’s economic diversification.
-As a trading and transportation hub in the MENA region, Dubai is the region’s largest container handler, with container throughput more than doubling from 6.4 million TEUs to 15.2 million TEUs between 2004 and 2014.
-In 2015, Dubai handled a record 15.6 million TEUs, ranking the 9th busiest seaport in the world.
+As a trading and transportation hub in the MENA region, Dubai is the region’s largest container handler, with container throughput more than doubling from 7.6 million TEUs to 15.6 million TEUs between 2005 and 2015.
+In 2016, Dubai handled 14.8 million TEUs, ranking the 9th busiest seaport in the world.

-Thanks to the expansion of airport infrastructure and airline networks, passenger traffic in the Dubai International Airport (DIA) grew 10.7% to reach a historical high of 78 million in 2015, making it the world’s busiest airport for international passengers.
-Despite a shift of cargo operations to Al Maktoum International Airport (AMIA) at Dubai World Central (DWC), DIA handled a record volume of 2.51 million tonnes of aircargo in 2015, increasing by 3.4% from 2014 and making it the world’s 6th busiest aircargo port in 2015.
+Thanks to the expansion of airport infrastructure and airline networks, passenger traffic in the Dubai International Airport (DIA) grew 7.2% to reach a historical high of 83.7 million in 2016, making it the world’s busiest airport for international passengers.
+Despite a shift of cargo operations to Al Maktoum International Airport (AMIA) at Dubai South (previously named as Dubai World Central), DIA handled a record volume of 2.59 million tonnes of aircargo in 2016, increasing by 3.4% from 2015.
 AMIA, Dubai’s second airport, started managing passenger traffic in October 2013 after launching its cargo operations in 2010.
-Currently, there are 36 freight operators at AMIA, including Emirates’ SkyCargo and Hong Kong-based Cathay Pacific.
+Currently, there are over 30 freight operators at AMIA, including Emirates’ SkyCargo and Hong Kong-based Cathay Pacific.
 In 2015, the Dubai authorities announced plans to expand AMIA’s passenger terminal capacity to 130 million passengers per annum in 2022.